Nolan Jones Player Props: Rockies vs. Angels

 Nolan Jones At The Plate

-- Jones has eight doubles, five home runs and 11 walks while batting .330.
+- Jones is hitting .326 with eight doubles, five home runs and 11 walks.

+- Jones has picked up a hit in 20 of 26 games this year, with multiple hits eight times.

-- Looking at the 25 games he has played this season, he's homered in five of them (20.0%), and in 4.9% of his trips to the dish.
+- Looking at the 26 games he has played this season, he's hit a home run in five of them (19.2%), and in 4.7% of his trips to the dish.

-- Jones has an RBI in 10 of 25 games this year, with multiple RBI in four of them.
+- In 38.5% of his games this season, Jones has driven in at least one run.
+In four of those games (15.4%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.